March 2024

 Section 1 – General Qualifications

-The Pastoral office in this congregation shall be conferred upon such ministers only who profess their acceptance of and adherence to all the Canonical Books of the Old and the New Testament as the inspired Word of God and all the Symbols of the Evangelical Lutheran Church enumerated in Article III of this constitution.
+The Pastoral office in this congregation shall be conferred upon such ministers only who profess their acceptance of and adherence to all the Canonical Books of the Old and the New Testament as the inspired Word of God and all the Confessional Documents of the Evangelical Lutheran Church enumerated in Article III of this constitution.
 Pastors as well as Teachers shall be pledged to the same by the call extended to and accepted by them.

 Section 2 – Specific Duties of Pastors